Why I Started Running

 Second Round of the States, 50-Sub-4, and Canadian Provinces

-As part of my goal of finishing a second round of the states, I am also aiming for all 50 under four hours.
+As part of my second round of the states, I am also aiming for all 50 under four hours.
 For the average non-elite marathoner, four hours (9:10 pace per mile) is often considered a good benchmark for a better-than-average finish time.
 The regular 50 states club simply requires members to finish a marathon in each state, regardless of time, which can include lots of walking.
 In fact, some races specifically cater to 50-staters by extending their cut-off times well beyond the typical six hours, making it possible to walk the entire time.
 That's still a great accomplishment of course, but there is a separate club dedicated to finishing the states under four hours.
 Only around ten percent of 50-state finishers have done this.
-Having done over half of them under four hours the first time around anyway, this goal - in conjunction with a second round of the states - makes sense for me as a way to maintain the fitness and consistency.
+I already had about half of the states done under four hours the first time around, so for the other half this adds a little extra challenge and motivation to maintain consistent quality training.

 —————————————————